How to Install Checkerboard Tile: Layout, Planning & Waste Guide

 - In a kitchen, align the layout with the main walkway or island.

-- In a bathroom, prioritize the visible floor area rather than the hidden space beneath the vanity.
+- In a bathroom, prioritize the visible floor area rather than the space under the vanity.

 - In a hallway, keep the pattern balanced down the center line.

-Balanced cuts usually matter more than perfect mathematical symmetry.
-The goal is a layout that looks intentional from the places people actually view the room.
+Balanced cuts matter more than perfect mathematical symmetry.
+The goal is a layout that looks intentional from the places people actually view it.

 - Warm beige grout pairs well with taupe, cream, avorio, and biscotto tile.

-- Soft grey grout works with charcoal, grey, and white combinations.
+- Soft grey grout works with charcoal, grigio, and white combinations.

 Common Checkerboard Tile Installation Mistakes

-- Selecting a tile size that feels too busy for the room.
+- Selecting a tile size that feels too busy or too sparse for the specific room dimensions.

-- Forgetting to account for cuts around doorways, vanities, cabinets, or stairs.
+- Forgetting to account for cuts around doorways, vanities, cabinets, or stairs during the planning stage.

 |---|---|---|